-A. The following types of advertising constitute misleading, deceptive, false, or unethical advertising pursuant to § 12-33-117(1)(i), (p) and (3)(a):

-- 1. The misleading use of a claim regarding board certification or of an unearned or non-health degree in any advertisement that is likely to cause confusion or misunderstanding as to the credentials, education, or licensure of a healthcare professional; - 2.
+- A. Chiropractors are responsible for the content of their advertising. - B. The following types of advertising constitute misleading, deceptive, false, or unethical advertising pursuant to § 12-33-117(1)(i), (p) and (3)(a): - The misleading use of a claim regarding board certification or of an unearned or non-health degree in any advertisement or any claim that is likely to cause confusion or misunderstanding as to the credentials, education, or licensure of a healthcare professional; - 2.
 Advertising that has the effect of intimidating or exerting undue pressure; - 3.
-Advertising that uses unsubstantiated testimonials; - Advertising that creates an unjustified expectation or guarantees a cure; - 5.
-Advertising that offers gratuitous services or discounts, the purpose of which is to deceive the public; - 6.
-Advertising of free or discounted x-ray services; or - 7.
+Advertising that uses unsubstantiated testimonials; - 4.
+Advertising that creates an unjustified expectation or guarantees a cure; - 5.
+Advertising that offers gratuitous services or discounts, the purpose of which in a manner that is to deceiving to the public;

+- 6. Advertising of free or discounted x-ray services; or - 7.
 Advertising that is otherwise misleading, deceptive, or false. - 8.
-It must be clear to the public that the advertisement is from a doctor of chiropractic. - B. At the time any type of advertisement is placed, the chiropractor must possess information that would substantiate the truthfulness of any assertion, omission, or claim set forth in the advertisement.
+It must be clear, throughout the advertisement, to the public that the advertisement is from a doctor of chiropractic. - CB.
+At the time any type of advertisement is placed, the chiropractor must possess-information, including-scientifically valid research that would substantiate the truthfulness of any assertion, omission, or claim set forth in the advertisement.
+Scientifically valid research includes applied research, basic research, and field-initiated research in which the rationale, design, and interpretation are soundly developed in accordance with principles of scientific research. - D. A chiropractor will remove advertising determined by the Board to be false, deceptive, or misleading or unethical within 30 days of receiving the Board's decision.